robotframework/BeginnersGuide/README.md

 ```
 pip install robotframework
 ```
-If installation was succesfull, this command prints robot version:
+If installation was succesful, this command prints robot version:
 ```
 robot --version
 ```